-- 15. (1) The office of the Corporation shall be situated at the Office of the Data Commissioner. - (2) Service upon the Commissioner of any notice, order or other document shall be effected by delivering the same or by sending it by registered post addressed to the Commissioner at the office of the Corporation.
+15. Service upon the Commissioner of any notice, order or other document shall be effected by delivering the same or by sending it by registered post addressed to the Commissioner at the office of the Office of the Information Commissioner.